powernic/behat-wordpress-extension/docs/features/overview.md

 ## Contexts

-!!! warning "Under development"
-    Step definitions are not fully implemented -- yet.
-More are added with each release of WordHat.

 ### Content

 The `ContentContext` context provides a range of step definitions for managing post types, taxonomy terms, and comments.